Brown Bread… A New England Classic

 Although there are many renditions, a traditional brown bread is a basic batter of cornmeal, rye flour, wheat flour, molasses, leavening agents and a few other ingredients.
 The batter is baked in a can which creates a steam environment; making it a steamed bread.
 Raisins, cranberries, dates and figs are commonly seen in some homemade brown bread recipes.
 Although sweet in flavor and dense in texture, brown bread makes a great unique alternative to mainstream breads.

 Simply open the can on both sides, gently push from the can, slice, warm and serve.
-I recommend brown bread on a griddle, searing each side in liquid gold a.k.a. bacon grease.
+You can’t go wrong with brown bread on a griddle, searing each side in liquid gold a.k.a. bacon grease.
 YUM!

 B&M Brown Bread with Raisins: Item #10130